anchalbhalla/detecting-distracted-driver-cloud/README.md

 <img src = "https://github.com/anchalbhalla/detecting-distracted-driver-cloud/blob/master/images-gifs/visual.png">
 4. Send the data for train and wait for the results

-## Dashboard
+### Dashboarding to check class imbalance (Optional)
+One main problem in data science is class imbalance.
+Class imbalance occurs when the data in each class of the model does not have an equal number of examples for training.
+This can make lower the model accuracy and give wrong results.
-A simple dashboard to see how varied is the image dataset.
+A simple dashboard is created to see how varied is the image dataset.
 This dashboard was created using Cognos Dashboards.

 <img src = "https://github.com/anchalbhalla/detecting-distracted-driver-cloud/blob/master/images-gifs/dashboard.png">